 As an academic in the School of Architecture at University of Technology Sydney (UTS) since 2007, I coordinate design studios from first year Undergraduate to final year Masters of Architecture.
 I also teach construction, with a focus on the manifestation of critical design intent through material practice.

 I have studied at the University of Otago, Aarhus Universitetet (exchange), Victoria University, and UTS.

 Gender and Feminist Politics

-Kinniburgh, J & Foster, S 2019, 'Country: Critiquing colonial understandings of site through indigenous spatial knowledges' in Hes, D (ed), Making Place In the Built Environment, Palgrave Macmillan.
+Kinniburgh, J & Foster, S 2019, 'There's No Place Like (Without) Country' in Hes, D & Hernandez, C (eds), Making Place In the Built Environment, Palgrave Macmillan.